soywod/iris.vim/README.md

 ```

 If you want to use something else than GPG, you can set up your custom command.
-For eg., using the MacOSX `security` tool:
+For eg., with the MacOSX `security` tool:

 ```vim
 let g:iris_imap_passwd_show_cmd = "security find-internet-password -gs IMAP_KEY -w"